dp-pcs/ttv-pipeline/README.md

-# TTV Pipeline
+# VisionWeave

-An end-to-end pipeline for generating high-quality long-form videos from text prompts.
+An advanced AI platform for generating high-quality long-form videos from text prompts with integrated audio transcription capabilities.

 ## Overview